-CO1: Apply the sorting and searching techniques using Arrays
+CO1: Apply the sorting and searching techniques using Arrays Action Verb: Apply (L3)

 CO1 Action verb is same as PO1 verb.
-Therefore, the correlation is high (3)

-PO2 Verb: Review(L2)
+Therefore, the correlation is high (3) PO2 Verb: Review(L2)

 CO1 Action verb is greater than PO2 verb.
+Therefore, the correlation is high (3) CO2: Develop linked list operations for efficient access to data.
+Action Verb: Develop (L6) PO1: Apply (L3) CO2 Action verb is greater than as PO1 verb.
+Therefore, the correlation is high (3) PO2: Develop (L6) CO2 Action verb is same level PO2 verb.
+Therefore, the correlation is high (3) PO4: Design (L6) CO2 Action verb is same as PO4 verb.
+Therefore, the correlation is high (3) PO11: Thumb rule For some of Linear Data Structure applications, Linked lists concepts are used to write programs store the data.
+Therefore, the correlation is high (3) CO3: Develop stacks and queues to solve real time applications Action Verb: Develop (L6) PO1: Apply (L3) CO3 Action verb is greater than as PO1 verb.
+Therefore, the correlation is high (3) PO2: Develop (L3) CO3 Action verb is same level PO2 verb.
+Therefore, the correlation is high (3) PO4: Design (L6) CO3 Action verb is same as PO4 verb.
+Therefore, the correlation is high (3) PO11: Thumb rule For some of Data Structure applications, stacks concepts are used to manage data in the memory.
+Therefore, the correlation is high (3) CO4: Develop binary search tree operations using linked list Action Verb: Develop (L6) PO1: Apply(L3) CO4 Action verb is greater than PO1 verb by two levels.
+Therefore, the correlation is high (3) PO2: Review (L2) CO4 Action verb is greater than PO2 verb.
+Therefore, the correlation is high (3) PO3: Design (L6) CO4 Action verb is same as PO3 verb.
+Therefore, the correlation is high (3) PO4: Analysis (L4) CO4 Action verb is greater than PO4 verb by one level.
+Therefore, the correlation is high (3) PO11: Thumb rule For some of Real Time problems Data Structure applications, queues concepts are used to write programs and evaluation the memory operations.
 Therefore, the correlation is high (3)

-CO2: Develop linked list operations for efficient access to data.

-Action Verb: Develop (L6)

-CO2 Action verb is greater than as PO1 verb.
-Therefore, the correlation is high (3)

-CO2 Action verb is same level PO2 verb.
-Therefore, the correlation is high (3) PO4: Design (L6)

-CO2 Action verb is same as PO4 verb.
-Therefore, the correlation is high (3) PO12: Thumb rule

-For some of Linear Data Structure applications, Linked lists concepts are used to write programs store the data.
-Therefore, the correlation is high (3)

-CO3: Develop stacks and queues to solve real time applications

-Action Verb: Develop (L6)

-CO3 Action verb is greater than as PO1 verb.
-Therefore, the correlation is high (3)

-CO3 Action verb is same level PO2 verb.
-Therefore, the correlation is high (3)

-CO3 Action verb is same as PO4 verb.
-Therefore, the correlation is high (3)

-For some of Data Structure applications, stacks concepts are used to manage data in the memory.
-Therefore, the correlation is high (3)

-CO4: Develop binary search tree operations using linked list Action Verb: Develop (L6)

-CO4 Action verb is greater than PO1 verb by two levels.
-Therefore, the correlation is high (3)

-CO4 Action verb is greater than PO2 verb.
-Therefore, the correlation is high (3)

-CO4 Action verb is same as PO3 verb.
-Therefore, the correlation is high (3)

-CO4 Action verb is greater than PO4 verb by one level.
-Therefore, the correlation is high (3) PO7: Thumb rule

-For some of Real Time problems Data Structure applications, queues concept is indirectly used to sustainable environment development.
-Therefore, the correlation is high (3)

-For some of Real Time problems Data Structure applications, queues concepts are used to write programs and evaluation the memory operations.
-Therefore, the correlation is high (3)

-CO5: CO 5: Apply the hashing techniques to organise the data in hash table.

-Action Verb: Apply (L3) PO1: Apply(L3)
+CO5:Apply the hashing techniques to organise the data in hash table.
+Action Verb: Apply (L3)